Let's talk about the weather

 A recent poll undertaken for British Science Week found that talking about the weather was the top British pastime ahead of drinking tea and queuing.
-During the summer of 2019 there was probably even more reason to talk about the weather as we experienced heatwaves and flooding plus there were a number of important climate reports published that summarised the state of the UK climate and the links between land and climate change.
+During the summer of 2019, there was probably even more reason to talk about the weather as we experienced heatwaves and flooding, plus there were several important climate reports published that summarised the State of the UK climate and the links between land and climate change.

 I regularly get called upon by the media to talk about the weather and climate.
-Over the last 10 years I would estimate being involved in over 1,000 media interviews and have built up a really good relationship with media journalists, so much so they feel they can call me up at any time, day and night, to see if I will come on and talk about the weather.
+Over the last ten years, I would estimate being involved in over 1,000 media interviews and have built up a really good relationship with media journalists, so much so they feel they can call me up at any time, day and night, to see if I will come on and talk about the weather.
 The vast majority of interviews are for local radio stations that are happy to do an interview over the telephone, which makes it a whole lot easier to fit them in at any time and from anywhere.
-Usually I get a bit of time to prepare for an interview a few hours ahead or maybe the next day, but occasionally I’ll get a call from local radio stations asking if I can go on air in the next few minutes – definitely seat of the pants broadcasting.
+Usually, I get some time to prepare for an interview a few hours ahead or maybe the next day, but occasionally I’ll get a call from local radio stations asking if I can go on air in the next few minutes – definitely seat of the pants broadcasting.

 Spectacular lightning displays across the UK in July led to a number of interviews – some wanting to talk about the loudest clap of thunder they had ever heard and others asking why they could see lightning but not hear any thunder.

-What was interesting about that day was that some thunderstorms were starting to build off the south coast much earlier than was predicted and were move slowly northwards.
-By lunchtime clouds associated with the thunderstorms where pushing in over London reducing the possibility that the temperature record would be broken.
-In the end it was broken with Cambridge Botanic Garden recording 38.7 °C and there was another media story behind that record being confirmed a few days later as well.
+What was interesting about that day was that some thunderstorms were starting to build off the south coast much earlier than was predicted and were moving slowly northwards.
+By lunchtime, clouds associated with the thunderstorms were pushing in over London, reducing the possibility that the temperature record would be broken.
+In the end, it was broken with the Cambridge Botanic Garden recording 38.7 °C, and there was another media story behind that record being confirmed a few days later as well.

-On 31st July the Met Office published its annual State of the UK Climate 2018 report in the Royal Meteorological Society’s International Journal of Climatology.
-The report highlighted that the top ten warmest years in the UK had all occurred since 2002 and none of the ten coldest years had occurred since 1963, which further indicated a changing climate.
-Since the report was circulated to the media under an embargo a day or so in advance, I received numerous media interview requests all lined up for 31st July.
-It started with a BBC Breakfast interview live from the roof of Broadcasting House in London, following by the Radio 4 Today programme and a BBC News interview interspersed with a few local radio interviews either on my mobile or from one of the radio studios as Broadcasting House.
-I was then contacted by BBC GNS (General News Service) who I have worked with previously when there have been weather news stories.
-Basically they allocate one or two hours and offer out 5 minute slots to regional radio stations who dial in to interview you about a news story.
+On 31 July, the Met Office published its annual State of the UK Climate 2018 report in the Royal Meteorological Society’s International Journal of Climatology.
+The report highlighted that the top ten warmest years in the UK had all occurred since 2002, and none of the ten coldest years had occurred since 1963, which further indicated a changing climate.
+Since the report was circulated to the media under an embargo a day or so in advance, I received numerous media interview requests, all lined up for 31 July.
+It started with a BBC Breakfast interview live from the roof of Broadcasting House in London, followed by the Radio 4 Today programme and a BBC News interview interspersed with a few local radio interviews either on my mobile or from one of the radio studios at Broadcasting House.
+I was then contacted by BBC GNS (General News Service), who I have worked with previously when there have been weather news stories.
+Basically, they allocate one or two hours and offer out 5-minute slots to regional radio stations who dial in to interview you about a news story.
 I agreed to do an hour’s slot and sat in a radio studio doing 12 back-to-back radio interviews on the State of the UK Climate report.

-An unsettled start to August and a deep area of low pressure and associated strong winds (84mph gust was reported at The Needles on the Isle of White on 10th August) led to more media interviews including Sky News.
+An unsettled start to August and a deep area of low pressure and associated strong winds (84mph gust was reported at The Needles on the Isle of White on 10 August) led to more media interviews, including Sky News.